Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 <p text-align-last="start">
-A correlation matrix was generated in order to explore how the variables correlated each other, i.e., potentially helping to reduced the number of independent variables that will be finally used.
-The results are shown on Figure 8, indicating that there a number of independent variables are highly positive correlated between each other.
-As results, the following columns were dropped: 'Ball Speed_AVG.','SG: Tee-to-Green_SG:OTT','SG: Tee-to-Green_SG:ARG','SG: Tee-to-Green_SG:APR','SG: Putting_TOTAL SG:PUTTING','Rough Tendency_%'.
+A correlation matrix was generated in order to explore how the variables correlated among each other, i.e., potentially helping to reduced the number of independent variables that will be finally used.
+The results are shown on Figure 8, indicating that there are a number of independent variables that highly positive correlated between each other.
+As a results, the following columns were dropped: 'Ball Speed_AVG.','SG: Tee-to-Green_SG:OTT','SG: Tee-to-Green_SG:ARG','SG: Tee-to-Green_SG:APR','SG: Putting_TOTAL SG:PUTTING','Rough Tendency_%'.
 Also the column: 'Scoring Average_TOTAL ROUNDS' was dropped, since it won't be needed for the upcoming analysis.
 </p>